Simple Living With Nature

 I want to make all elderberry recipes when elderberry season is here.
 Sometimes, I need a quick and simple recipe that makes it easy to use fresh ingredients.

 Ever since I made my fermented honey garlic and fermented honey cranberries, I’ve been interested in making more fermented honey recipes.
-They are so easy to make and have tons of medicinal benefits.
+They are so easy to make and have tons of helpful herbal properties.

 So, the first thing that came to my mind when I came across fresh elderberries was to make fermented elderberry honey!